go-delve/delve/Documentation/cli/README.md

 	types [<regex>]

-If regex is specified only the functions matching it will be returned.
+If regex is specified only the types matching it will be returned.

 ## vars